1901 Vine Street, Second Floor

 In addition to the above special collections, PIX houses a large Circulating Picture Collection.
 Used by artists, students, researchers and the general public, the Circulating Picture Collection includes pictures clipped from books and magazines as well as photographs donated by local newspapers and individuals over the years.
 Free Library cardholders may check out up to 100 images for a three-week period.

 The Print & Picture Collection is open for research by appointment only.
-To make an appointment, please email firstname.lastname@example.org.
+To make an appointment, please email email@example.com.
 We welcome visits from school groups and university classes.
 We offer specialized class visits based upon the strengths of our collections.
 Instructors are invited to schedule a research visit prior to the class visit, in order to select items they would like the class to see.
-For more information on educational programs, please email email@example.com.
+For more information on educational programs, please email firstname.lastname@example.org.
+Read more about PIX on the Free Library's Blog.

 Please support the Print and Picture Collection today.
 We depend on financial support to add new acquisitions to the collection, mount exhibitions, and care for the collection.